-Home | About | Projects
+Home | About | Works

 A critical spatial practice

-Operating as a porous studio at the intersection of urban strategy, spatial ecology, and material research, we do not build to facilitate smooth, speculative flows.
+Operating as a porous studio at the intersection of urban strategy, spatial ecology, and material research, we approach the landscape not as a passive backdrop, but as an active lever for socio-ecological resistance.

-We approach the landscape not as a passive backdrop, but as an active lever for socio-ecological resistance.
-We provide the strategic frameworks and the physical prototypes necessary to forcefully re-entangle soaring economic fantasies with the finite, unruly reality of the ground.What we do & who we work with
+We provide the strategic frameworks and the physical prototypes necessary to forcefully re-entangle soaring economic and societal fantasies with the finite, unruly reality of the ground.

 We operate across multiple scales to deliver:

-- Public spaces: designing highly tactile spaces that prioritise ecological continuity and spatial conviviality.
+- Public spaces: designing highly tactile spaces that prioritise ecological continuity and spatial conviviality

-- 1:1 Material Prototyping & Research: Executing temporary didactic installations, urban mining research, and pedagogical studios.
+- 1:1 material prototyping & research: executing temporary didactic installations, urban mining research, and pedagogical studios.

 Methodology

 This practice is driven by three conceptual pillars.
-These are not literal scales of operation, but philosophical fields of practice that guide our trajectory from theoretical critique down to situated reality.Re-entangling, Re-wilding, and Re-rooting.
+These are not literal scales of operation, but philosophical fields of practice that guide our trajectory from theoretical critique down to situated reality: Re-entangling, Re-wilding, and Re-rooting.

 Re-entangling

-Philosophically, to re-entangle is to refuse the isolation of modern development, orchestrating a collision between top-down urban policies and the bottom-up realities of the deep ground.
+Embracing complexityPhilosophically, to re-entangle is to refuse the isolation of modern development, orchestrating a collision between top-down urban policies and the bottom-up realities of the deep ground.
 To accompany urbanisation, we use its inertia as our primary design tool.

 Translated into space, this means designing the structural commons through comprehensive masterplanning.
-We harmonise the spatial reality with its environment by restructuring urbanism, redefining mobility flows, and weaving continuous green structures and public spaces that directly answer the specific problematics of the site.
+We harmonise the spatial reality with its environment by restructuring urbanism, redefining mobility flows, weaving continuous green structures and public spaces that directly answer the specific problematics of the site.
+We design the frameworks that hold open the space for a more equal and sustainable reality.

 Re-wilding